vaadin/hackathon-24-3/README.md

 7. Documentation: Refer to vaadin.com/docs/latest for help and information.

 # Worked on
+* Using the new Started as a base.
-* Rerouting to custom page after access-denied - not working
+* Rerouting to custom page after access-denied.
+Ran into setup issues.
+*

-# Issues
+# Issues created
 * Starter should offer export with Security enabled.
+[Issue] (https://github.com/vaadin/start/issues/2915)
-* No documentation for new rerouteToError in annotation?
+* Missing documentation for new rerouteToError in annotation.
+[Issue](https://github.com/vaadin/docs/issues/3013)